amiika/ziffers/README.md

 # Using ziffers with Sonic Pi methods

 Ziffers is meant to provide easy way to write and experiment with melodies.
-By **zparams** you can easily use ziffers with other Sonic Pi methods such as **play_pattern_timed**
+By **zparams** you can easily use ziffers with other Sonic Pi methods such as **play_pattern_timed**.
+When using standard methods, remember to combine pitch to notes by transposing the arrays.

 Example of using Ziffers with default Sonic Pi methods:
 ```